ziqintian/Music-Recommendation-Generator/README.md

 2. You will also need to have Python 3 installed on your computer.
 Once you have your API key and Python installed, you can clone the repository and install the required packages using the following commands:

 ```
-git clone [the link get from the githube repo]
+git clone [the link get from the github repo]
 cd <repository>
 ```
 or